larammerce/docs/8.x/core-concepts/admin-requests.md

 **Note:** In general, the lifecycle of a request in laravel starts from the client-side and goes through some stages.
 For more details study *request lifecycle in laravel* *<sup>[1](#1)</sup>* and *middleware* *<sup>[2](#2)</sup>*.

-## Request lifecycle in Larammerce
+### Request lifecycle in Larammerce

-In Larammerce, the first middleware layer has a tool that identifies if an incoming request is intended for the admin panel or other parts of the platform.
-To check this, it follows a specific path to determine whether the request is being processed within the admin panel or not.
+In Larammerce, the first middleware layer identifies if an incoming request is for the admin panel or other parts of the platform by following a specific path.
+This helps the platform to determine the appropriate actions and generate correct responses.

-In order to generate responses and create variables, it is crucial for various components of the Larammerce platform to determine whether an incoming request is intended for the admin panel or the client side.
-This information helps to ensure that the appropriate actions are taken for the request and that responses are generated correctly.

-As an example, let's consider a scenario where a request is sent to the `/any-URL` endpoint, which is intended for the client-side, while requests sent to the `/admin/any-URL` endpoint are intended for the server-side (admin).
-Suppose there is a `Product` class that has an accessor method.
+Let's assume requests send to:

+- `/any-URL` endpoint which is intended for the client-side.

+and

+- `/admin/any-URL` endpoint which is intended for the server-side (admin).

+also suppose there is a `Product class` that has an accessor method.
  Within this method, it can be specified that if the incoming request is from the admin side, the pure price of the product should be returned, but if the request is from the client side (based on the URL), then the discounted price should be returned instead.

 To achieve this functionality, a middleware layer is utilized that analyzes the incoming request using a defined detector mechanism.
-If the authenticated user is an admin, the middleware informs all relevant components of this fact so that they can generate the appropriate response.
+If the authenticated user is in admin area, the middleware informs all relevant components of this fact so that they can generate the appropriate response.

 :::tip Class Accessor
 Accessor is a method or property that provides access to the private members of a class from outside the class.